smolang/RDFMutate/README.md

 Each folder with masks contains a file `mask_development.txt` that explains, how the masks where developed over time and which test cases used which masks.
 We did not use masks for the reasoners campaign.

-## Replication of Evaluation for ESE Publication
+## Replication of Evaluation for EMSE Publication

 The easiest way to replicate our results is to use the following [VM on Zenodo](https://doi.org/10.5281/zenodo.14899988) where all SUTs are already implemented.
 If you want to install everything yourself, you can find instructions on how to do so in the next subsection.